Good vs. Bad fats.

 The U.S. Department of Agriculture’s 2015-20 Dietary Guidelines recommends that adults get 10% of their calories from saturated fats.
-At a minimum, we need at least 10% of our calories to come from fat to absorb fat-soluble vitamins and essential fatty acids.
+At a minimum, at least 10% of our calories must come from fat to absorb fat-soluble vitamins and essential fatty acids.
 The source of fats should be diverse (not just from butter or eggs).
 Most experts agree that a realistic goal is less than 30-35% of your calories from fat.

 Does eating fat make you fat?

 Can we vilify fat as being the cause of obesity in the United States?
 There is no easy answer to this question, and it is not that simple.
 Many have made the mistake, including experts, of assuming fat is the cause of fat.
 Anti-fat dietitians and physicians like to use Bray from 1998 to indicate that fat is the cause of obesity.
 Any calorie source in excess will cause obesity, so I would argue that this source is too simplified.
 Fat is part of the problem.

 Obesity is more complicated than just the consumption of one macronutrient.
 Eating too many calories is the cause, and they come from fats, carbohydrates, protein, and alcohol.
 Any calories you fail to burn off lead to weight gain.
 Genetics, age, sex, and lifestyle also weigh into the weight-gain formula, but the formula is the same.
 Simply put, if you exercise little and eat a diet high in calories, you will gain weight.

 I have no doubts that fat intake plays a role in obesity.
 Even with my mediocre skill in mathematics, the impact of fats can be easily seen.
 Fat has calorie-dense, with nine calories per gram; carbohydrates and proteins have four calories per gram, and alcohol has seven calories per gram.
 You can easily see why alcohol and fat can significantly impact your weight if you have a high intake.